simonewebdesign/elm-on-mars/README.md

 If you want to compile this project you need [Elm](http://elm-lang.org/) 0.17 installed on your machine.

-Compile this project with:
+Compile it with:

     elm make src/App.elm

-Then view it:
+Then view it in the browser (will compile too if you didn't):

     elm reactor